Staten Island to the Oakwood Section

 Veterinary Emergency Group (VEG)

 A 24-hour, walk-in pet emergency hospital on Hylan near New Dorp High School.
-No appointment—the one to know before you need it.
+No appointment needed.
+The one to know before you need it.

 2546 Hylan Blvd · open 24/7